sampathweb/scraping_workshop/README.md

 ```sh
 scrapy runspider wine_example/spiders/L3_wine_pagination.py.py -o wine_data.json
 ```
+More instructions related to these exercises in the presentation (section Demo Part 1)

 * __L0 (wine_example/spiders/L0_barespider.py)__
     * set up basic spider to fetch from wine&#x2E;com url
+    * Shows how to create an Item with a field that stores all the raw html

 * __L1 (wine_example/spiders/L1_wine.py)__
-    * Create a spider that returns an item type named 'Wine' containing the fields: 1) the specific product page link, 2) product name, and 3) the current sell price.
-Only do this for the first page of 25 wine products at the wine website
+    * Create a spider that returns an item type named 'WineItem' containing the following fields: 1) the specific product page link, 2) product name, and 3) the current sell price.
+Only do this for the first page of products listed (contained the first 25 wine products)

 * __L2 (wine_example/spiders/L2_wine_meta.py)__
     * Add to the Wine item the following fields: 1) wine type and 2) region.
+This information is only available in the single product-specific links.
+This will require another callback with the first callback parsing for the link to the page for the specific product and using meta to pass information between callbacks.
+    * For the wine type, you'll use the icon of the wine glass that is yellow for white wine, red for red wine.
+If you right click on it and select 'Inspect Element', you'll see that the attributes indicate the type of wine.
+    * For the region, note the helpful JSON object towards the top of the html that starts with 'var utag_data' (right click on the page and select 'View Source').
+This is where you get the region from and will require regex-ing out the JSON and json loading it into a dictionary and referencing the region key.

 * __L3 (wine_example/spiders/L3_wine_pagination.py)__
-    * Teach your spider to crawl through all product pages to gather all 5000+ products
+    * Teach your spider to crawl through all product pages to gather all 5000+ products.
+There are several ways to do this, but one way is the scrape the href for the 'Next' page hyperlink towards the bottom of the page and create a new Request object for that url.

 * __Wine_login.py (wine_example/spiders/wine_login.py)__